hn303/CamLandEc-RM03/supervision2-exercises.md

 ![](statics/Sup2_ugm9.PNG)

+8. To check the completed netlogo file of this exercise, please find the file [Urbanization_sejong_completed.nlogo](statics/Urbanization_sejong_completed.nlogo)

 ## (If time allows) Discussion with supervisor

 The model we have created is a parametric model.
 The behaviour of the various growth rules can be augmented by changing the values of the coefficients to better fit real life conditions in a process called calibration.
 What do we need in order to perform calibration?